egmontmika/egmontmika.com/content/blog/don't-go-to-church.md

 It’s a family, a movement, a divine fellowship.
 A calling and a mission.

-It’s what we are birthed into as followers of Jesus, redeemed through him, reconciled with our Father in heaven.
+It’s what we are born into as followers of Jesus, redeemed through him, reconciled with our Father in heaven.

 By his grace.